pradel/create-react-app-esbuild/packages/craco-esbuild/README.md

           loader: 'jsx', // Set the value to 'tsx' if you use typescript
           target: 'es2015',
         },
-        skipJest: true, // Optional.
-If you want to avoid modifying jest configuration },
+        skipEsbuildJest: false, // Optional.
+Set to true if you want to use babel for jest tests },
     },
   ],